Biography

-Kevin M. Brannon is an assistant teaching professor in the Doctor of Law and Policy program.
+Kevin M. Brannon is an Assistant Teaching Professor in the Doctor of Law and Policy program and is based at Northeastern University’s Seattle campus.

 Education